 Boys recite this rhyme to girls before getting them wet with water:

 It started to wither

 You can hear a boy recite it in the video below…

 Many thanks to Szarka Peter for sharing these Hungarian traditions with us!

 This article was posted on Monday, March 19th, 2018 at 5:36 pm and is filed under Countries & Cultures, Easter, Easter Eggs, Easter Monday, Holidays Around the World, Hungarian, Hungary, Languages, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply